european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Greece, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden

-- **Data warning!** Recent missing data for cases in: Belgium, Croatia, and Cyprus
+- **Data warning!** Recent missing data for cases in: Croatia, Cyprus, Denmark, Iceland, Liechtenstein, and Malta

-- **Data warning!** Recent missing data for deaths in: Croatia, Cyprus, Finland, and Hungary
+- **Data warning!** Recent missing data for deaths in: Croatia, Cyprus, Denmark, Finland, Hungary, and Liechtenstein

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the